dbostany/csci-3155-lab1/lab1-writeup.md

 ```

 ##### The use of x at line 3 is bound at which line?
+- x at line 3 is bound on line 2 where x is passed into function f as a parameter.

 ##### The use of x at line 6 is bound at which line?
+-

 ##### The use of x at line 10 is bound at which line?